lukassemmler/color-batch-namer/readme.md

 * During my working life as UX designer, I had to repeatedly find names for arbitrary color values.
 * Finding a unique, good name for a color is not so easy, so I wanted to base the name on some color standard.
-* I chose RAL because it's color system does have nice names and is a European standard.
+* I chose RAL because it's color system does have nice names and is an European standard.

 ## Other projects